AdamWhitehurst/zettelkasten/Zekhan.md

     Rokhan: "I think young queen will find his presence less revolting than mine or yours."
 Following this exchange, Rokhan gives Zekhan a dagger.

+Later, when Bwonsamdi gives zekhan a vision of Saurfang being on Draenor with his family, Zekhan promises to influence Talanji to side with the horde.

 ## See Also
 [[Shadows Rising]]